 How to Cut, Copy, and Paste on Your Android Tablet

-Cut, copy, and paste on your Android tablet work just like in your favorite word processor.
-After you select the text, choose the proper command from the Text Selection toolbar.
+Although it may take some getting used to, you can do all the word processing on an Android tablet as you can on a regular computer.
+Selected text is primed for cutting or copying.
+After you select the text, choose the proper command from the Contextual action bar.
 To copy the text, choose the Copy command.
 To cut the text, choose Cut.

 Just like on a computer, cut or copied text on an Android tablet is stored on a clipboard.
 To paste any previously cut or copied text, move the cursor to the spot where you want the text pasted.

 You can paste text only into locations where text is allowed.
-Odds are good that if you can type, or whenever you see the onscreen keyboard, you can paste text.
+Odds are good that if you see the onscreen keyboard, you can paste text.